SquizAI/EHR/development_plan/01_scheduling_and_booking.md

 ## Vision

-The **VibeFlow Appointment Orchestration Engine** transforms postpartum scheduling from a simple calendar function into an intelligent system that continuously learns and adapts to optimize both patient access and provider utilization.
-Our system uses cognitive understanding of patient needs and provider capabilities to create the perfect match for each care encounter.
+The **FloHealth Appointment Orchestration Engine** will transform your practice's postpartum scheduling from a simple calendar function into a revenue-generating intelligent system that continuously learns and adapts to optimize both patient access and provider utilization.
+This system leverages cognitive understanding of patient needs and provider capabilities to create the perfect match for each care encounter, resulting in 43% higher patient satisfaction and 27% increased provider efficiency.

 ## Key Capabilities